ralscha/openai4j/README.md

 https://platform.openai.com/docs/api-reference

-openai4j is a Java library that implements most [documented endpoints](https://platform.openai.com/docs/api-reference) as of 26.01.2024, including the endpoints that are only available in beta.
+openai4j is a Java library that implements most [documented endpoints](https://platform.openai.com/docs/api-reference) as of 16.
+April 2024, including the endpoints that are only available in beta.
 Legacy, deprecated and streaming endpoints are not implemented.